saucelabs/sauce-docs/docs/web-apps/automated-testing/_partials/_advanced-playwright-cucumber.md

 ## Using a tunnel with Cucumber for Playwright

-When using a tunnel with Cucumber for Playwright, you need to explicitely tell Playwright to use it.
+When using a tunnel with Cucumber for Playwright, you need to explicitly tell Playwright to use it.
 Its value is stored in the `HTTP_PROXY` env var.

 Example: